- Mexico by Sailboat

 - La Ciudad

 After terminating our bicycle trip in Mexico for safety reasons, we retrieved our VW bug from Portland for another try.
 In San Diego, the sailboat filled bay called to us.
-After a few sailing lessons, to call of the sea was irresistable.
+After a few sailing lessons, the call of the sea was irresistible.

 Our first boat, the Valhalla, was a twenty-five foot fiberglass boat built for day-sailing in protected harbors.
 Undaunted, we spent two months “beefing her up” for the open ocean and avoiding the dock police who did not allow live-aboards.
 I helped as needed, studied “Navigation Made Simple” and practiced with our gorgeous but totally outdated sextant.

 We sailed south in June (1969), passing many cruising sailboats coming north to avoid the chubasco (hurricane) season.
-After a month enjoying the Baja coast on our way, followed by the summer in Mazatlan and one hurricane and we were heading back north, passing the same cruisers coasting south for the winter on the forty knot winds that frustrated our return to San Diego.
+After a month enjoying the Baja California coast on our way south, followed by the summer in Mazatlan and one hurricane and we were heading back north, passing the same cruisers coasting south for the winter on the forty knot winds that frustrated our return to San Diego.